 The impact of bankruptcies may increase significantly if tenants occupying our centers are unable to withstand and recover from the disruptions caused by the COVID-19 pandemic, which could materially adversely impact Lease income and could result in greater legal expenses within General and administrative expenses.
 Since the pandemic began, we have seen an increase in the number of tenants filing for bankruptcy.
 Our management team devotes significant time to researching and monitoring retail trends, consumer preferences, customer shopping behaviors, changes in retail delivery methods, shifts to e-commerce, and changing demographics in order to anticipate the challenges and opportunities impacting the retail industry.
-Amidst the COVID-19 pandemic there is a greater focus on whether tenants are considered essential or non-essential retail, which for now directly impacts the retailer's ability to operate and generate sufficient cash flows to meet their operating expenses, including lease payments.
-Tight credit markets could negatively impact consumer spending and, along with large-scale business failures, have an adverse effect on our results from operations.
+Due to the COVID-19 pandemic there has been and continues to be a greater focus on whether tenants are considered essential or non-essential retail, which may directly impact the retailer's ability to operate and generate sufficient cash flows to meet their operating expenses, including lease payments.
+Unemployment levels could negatively impact consumer spending and, along with large-scale business failures, have an adverse effect on our results from operations.
 We seek to mitigate these potential impacts through tenant diversification, replacing weaker tenants with stronger operators, anchoring our centers with market leading grocery stores that drive customer traffic, and maintaining a presence in affluent suburbs and dense infill trade areas.
-During the COVID-19 pandemic, we have and may continue to agree to defer rent or grant other concessions for certain tenants impacted by temporary closures.